l7mp/stunner/docs/cmd/stunnerctl.md

         Public port:    3478
 ```

-## Last resort

-You can use `kubectl port-forward` to load or watch STUNner configs manually.
+You can also use `kubectl port-forward` to load or watch STUNner configs manually.
 Open a port-forwarded connection to the STUNner gateway operator:

 ``` console
 export CDS_SERVER_NAME=$(kubectl get pods -l stunner.l7mp.io/config-discovery-service=enabled --all-namespaces -o jsonpath='{.items[0].metadata.name}')